 When building a small business website, you need to understand the fundamental concepts of SEO marketing, including:

-• SEO Basics: What SEO is, how search engines work, and why SEO is important.
+SEO Basics: Learn what SEO is, how search engines work, and why SEO is important.

-• Keywords: Understanding how to research and use keywords to improve content visibility.
+Keywords: Understand how to research and use keywords to improve content visibility.

-• On-Page SEO: Key techniques include optimizing content, title tags, and internal linking.
+On-Page SEO: Optimize content, title tags, and internal linking.

-• Technical SEO: Ensuring your site is structured in a way that search engines can crawl and index effectively.
-Understanding the importance of user experience (UX), site speed, mobile-friendliness, and a secure connection (HTTPS).
+Technical SEO: Ensure your site is structured in a way that search engines can crawl and index effectively.
+Understand the importance site speed, mobile-friendliness, and a secure connection (HTTPS).

-• Off-Page SEO: Strategies that happen away from your website but still impact its search engine ranking.
+Off-Page SEO: Understand activities that happen away from your website but still impact its search engine ranking.

 Use Free SEO Tutorials